vuemodel/core/docs/composables/03-use-indexer.md

 />

 ## `records` and `request`
 When accessing `indexer.records.value`, we're **pulling it out of the store**.
 This is good news!
-It means any changes to the record in other parts of your application will be reflected when using `indexer.records.value`.
+It means any changes to the record in other parts of our application will be reflected when using `indexer.records.value`.

 You can also access records via `indexer.request.value.records`.
 These records **are not pulled from the store** and therefore, are not reactive.
 For example, if you later destroy a record with `useDestroyer`, that action **will not** be reflected in `indexer.request.value.records`.